ahmedashrafsafwat/eversports-fullstack-interview/README.md

 ---

+## Task 2

+Task 2 can be found [here](./docs/task2/) , the documentation in there explains everything behind the design decisions that I made

+---

 # Running Project Commands

 This project uses a set of handy npm scripts for development, testing, and code generation.
 Below is a guide on how to use them.